In both "The Wolf and the Lion" and "Fire and Blood", Varys and Littlefinger have scenes that exemplify this trope.

 The Patriarch: All the major houses have one, of course, but Tywin Lannister wins the prize.

 Lord Tywin: The house that puts family first will always defeat the house that puts the whims and wishes of its sons and daughters first.

 Peaceful in Death: Despite the horrific manner in which King Renly was killed, his body looks remarkably at peace.
-The corpse is later dressed and positioned in a way to make him appear regal and dignified, and Margaery can't resist mentioning how handsome he was, with Littlefinger agreeing.
+The corpse is later dressed and positioned in a regal and dignified way, and Margaery can't resist mentioning how handsome he was, with Littlefinger agreeing.

 By "Lord Snow," it looks like Daenerys and Khal Drogo are pretty damn happy together.

 Ned Stark and Catelyn Tully as well, though it did not start that way.

 A subversion.
 It looks like Edmure Tully and Roslin Frey are this once he sees her, but it soon turns out that the Freys are just invoking the appearance of this trope so it will be easier to catch their guests off their guard at the Red Wedding.

 The Stark children each get a direwolf pup that is soon capable of ripping out throats.
 Robb becomes infamous among his enemies for taking his into battle with him.
 Fortunately, the wolves are also very loyal to their masters and generally don't attack without good reason.